mattbis/mapFilePath.dev/doc/lang.md

 1. these are only ones i am planing to use since that is already enough.
 Also we are not really gonna do the complex for so many things since 2/ means it overlaps and 1/ is kinda subset it depends on the language.
+Or well 2/ is 1/ but augmented.